NateOsborn/NateOsborn/README.md

 - 👋 Hi, I’m @NateOsborn
-- 👀 I’m interested in game development, full stack web development, graphic design, technical design, blockchain, music, animation and art!
+- 👀 I’m interested in game development, full stack web development, graphic design, UI/UX, music, animation and art!
-- 🌱 I’m in the final term of Open University studying for a BSc(Hons) in Computing and IT and Design.
-I am recently completed the excellent Full Stack Web Developer Bootcamp by Dr. Angela Yu on Udemy.
-I also completed the Junior Programmer Pathway on Unity 3D.
+- 🌱 I recently graduated with a 2.1 BSc(Hons) in Computing and IT and Design from The Open University.
+Taught myself web development, and game development alongside the degree and I am still learning new things and revising old things every day.
-- 💞️ I’m still pretty new to GitHub but I would like to use it to collaborate in the future on some cool software enginnering projects and hopefully games.
+- 💞️ I am hoping to build a portfolio of my code practice on here and I may drop some of my early game dev here, once I have newer games out there...
 - 📫 Contact me on LinkedIn: https://www.linkedin.com/in/nathan-osborn-6598061a4

 <!---